innerfunction/Q-android/README.md

 Promises allow to run asynchronous functions to prevent other code from interfering with the progress or status of its internal request.

-Promises are useful when making asyc calls in your code.
+Promises are useful when you want to make async calls in your code which may be rejected, and also as a way to write more readable code.

 More about [JS Promises:](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Promise.jsm/Promise#Constructor)